landofhere/handbook/Operations Documents/Interview Process.md

 This interview should also focus on selling Josephine and recruiting promising candidates, as this is their first real contact with Josephine and their desire to work here will be formed in this meeting.

-# Skills Assessment — 1.5 to 2 Hours
+# Skills Assessment — 2 Hours

 The skills assessment is a chance to dive into the candidate’s ability at the job they’re interviewing for.
 The lead on this hire should prepare two exercises, one which goes into high level thinking for the position and the other which focuses on more low level implementation.